BHariKrishnaReddy/SystemDesign_DSA/README.md

 Helps us reduce the amount of redundancy when solving the problem.
 Writing the method to reuse or inherit from a class.

-Get a high-level understanding of UML diagrams
+Get a high-level understanding of UML diagrams.